-Making a meaningful contribution to our communities, reducing food insecurity, and for all.
+Making a meaningful contribution to our communities, reducing food insecurity, and advancing safe, nutritious food for all.

 Shareholders

 Meeting our shareholders needs by realizing increased shareholder value from higher levels of profitable growth, and a balanced profile in return of capital.